Bryce Cotton: 2021–22 season: Fifth scoring title and All-NBL First Team

 Cotton entered the 2021–22 season fully recovered from the hematoma and surgery.
 In the second game of the season on December 5, he scored 31 points in a 90–67 win over the Cairns Taipans.
 On December 31, he scored 19 of his 29 points in the second quarter of the Wildcats' 84–78 win over the Taipans.
-He hit five 3-pointers in the game to move to second place (430) on the Wildcats' all-time 3-pointers list.
 On January 22, 2022, against the Illawarra Hawks, Cotton played his 150th game for the Wildcats.
 Five days later, also against the Hawks, he helped the Wildcats move to a 7–2 record with a 94–80 win.
 He scored 20 of his game-high 28 points in the first half.
 On February 12, he scored 31 points in a 93–87 loss to Melbourne United.
 On February 19, he scored a game-high 33 points with eight 3-pointers in a 98–95 loss to the Sydney Kings.
 On March 14, he recorded 32 points, nine rebounds and eight assists in a 104–102 overtime win over the New Zealand Breakers.
 He made a 3-pointer and was fouled with 1.4 seconds to play, missing the free throw and seeing Perth to the win.
-Over the next nine games, the Wildcats went 3–6 to finish fifth with a 16–12 record, thus ending the club's 35-year finals appearance streak.
 In the season finale on April 24, Cotton scored a game-high 28 points in a 102–100 overtime loss to the South East Melbourne Phoenix.
+The Wildcats finished in fifth place with a 16–12 record.
+They subsequently missed the finals which ended the club's 35-year finals appearance streak.

 For the fourth straight season and the fifth time in six years, Cotton was named NBL scoring champion with 22.7 points per game.
 He played all 28 games and totalled 635 points, the most points scored by Cotton in a 28-game regular season.
 He also hit 88 3-pointers, the most ever by a Wildcat in a regular season.
 He was subsequently named to the All-NBL First Team for the fifth straight year and was named Wildcats Club MVP for the fourth time.